Maia-Everett/lintian.eu/_posts/2023-12-30-warcraft-retrospective-8.md

 The topic of genocide by necessity raises its ugly head when a "monster race" serves as antagonists and is soundly defeated.
 What should the protagonists do with the remaining ones? *The Lord of the Rings* sidesteps this question entirely; all orcs encountered in the story are combatants who get killed in self-defense (or kill each other in feuds), and after Sauron's defeat, the remainder of the story focuses on the protagonists and has little to say about about the fate of the remaining orcs, only mentioning that they scattered or slew themselves.
 Supplemental texts clarify that elves and their allies didn't kill defenseless prisoners, even if they were orcs.

-Modern Warcraft orcs (from Warcraft 3 onwards) have diverged from Tolkien's creation so much, both visually and thematically, that I think it's best to think of them as completely different beings who just happen to be named the same.
+Modern Warcraft orcs (from Warcraft 3 onwards) have diverged from Tolkien's creation so much, both visually and thematically, that I believe it's best to think of them as completely different beings who just happen to be named the same.
 Nonetheless, even in Warcraft 2, which features no sympathetic orc characters, the orcs aren't just an evil overlord's horde of interchangeable mooks; they are *people*, with agency.
 Unlike Tolkien's orcs, they actually have a culture of their own; they are already noted to have shamanistic traditions in the Warcraft 2 manual, and worship their ancestors.

 For these reasons, I'm glad that the writers of Beyond the Dark Portal actually gave some thought to the question of "what do we do with the seemingly universally evil horde that just tried to conquer us" --- as we discover in the first section of the manual, which is titled...